 The Guillot University Center (GUC) is the center of the university community.
 It is intended to provide a place where students can meet and relax.
-In addition to the GUC Food Court and the University Mail Room, the GUC also offers a variety of meeting places, both formal and informal, and houses numerous offices: the Vice President for Student Affairs, the Assistant Vice President for Student Affairs, Title IX, SOAR (Student Orientation, Advisement & Registration), the Student Engagement Center, University Center Operations and Event Management, Disability Support Services, the Career Center, ODIE (Office of Diversity and Institutional Equity), Student Conduct, University Case Manager, Military and Veteran Service Center, UNA Dining (Chartwells), and the University Ombudsman.
-The GUC also houses the Lion's Den game room
+In addition to the GUC Food Court and the University Mail Room, the GUC also offers a variety of meeting places, both formal and informal, and houses numerous offices: the Vice President for Student Affairs, Title IX, SOAR (Student Orientation, Advisement & Registration), the Student Engagement Center (Fraternity and Sorority Life, Leadership and Volunteerism, Student Government Association, and the University Program Council), University Center Operations and Event Management, Disability Support Services, the Career Center, ODIE (Office of Diversity and Institutional Equity), Presidential Mentors Academy, Student Conduct, University Case Manager, Military and Veteran Service Center, UNA Dining (Chartwells), and the University Ombudsman.
+The GUC also houses the Lion's Den game room.